Gray-FlipMynd/PV-Steuerung/README.md

 # PV-Steuerung
-C++ Code for ESP32/Arduino based automation for Suntracking
+C++ Code for ESP32/Arduino based automation for Suntracking and motorcontrol

 Currently in USE PV-Current tracking: